An algorithmic framework for the optimization of deep neural networks architectures and hyperparameters: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we introduced a novel algorithmic framework for the joint optimization of DNNs architectures and hyperparameters.
-We first introduced a search space based on Directed Acyclic Graphs, highly flexible for the architecture, and also allow for fine-tuning of hyperparameters.
-Based on this search space we designed search operators compatible with any metaheuristic able to handle a mixed and variable-size search space.
-The algorithmic framework is generic and has been efficient on the time series forecasting task using an evolutionary algorithm.
+In this article, we introduce DRAGON, a novel algorithmic framework to optimize jointly the architectures of DNNs and their hyperparameters.
+We initially presented a search space founded on Directed Acyclic Graphs, which is flexible for architecture optimization and also allows fine-tuning of hyperparameters.
+We then develop search operators that are compatible with any metaheuristic capable of handling a mixed and variable-size search space.
+We prove the efficiency of DRAGON on a task rarely tackled by AutoDL or NAS works: time series forecasting.
+On this task where the performing DNNs have not been clearly identified, DRAGON shows superior forecasting capalities compare to the state-of-the-art in AutoML and handcrafted models.

-Further work would be dedicated to the investigation of other metaheuristics (e.g. swarm intelligence, simulated annealing) to evolve the DAGs.
-The reformulation of the studied optimization problems by including multiple objectives (e.g. complexity of DNNs) and robustness represent also important perspectives.
-To further improve the performance on time series forecasting tasks we can develop a more complete pipeline including a features selection strategy.

-We can imagine further research work testing our framework on different learning tasks.
-Considering the forecasting task, the output models show that combining different state-of-the-art DNN operations within a single model is an interesting lead to improve the models' performance.
-Such models are quite innovative within the deep learning community and studies on their conduct and performances could be carried out.